-Resting Safe team members are listed below, alphabetically.
+Resting Safe core team members are listed below, alphabetically.
 To contact us, click here.

 Community Researcher.
 Lisa is the Board Chair of Right 2 Survive, and is a co-founder and former board member of Right 2 Dream Too, a houseless rest area community in Portland, Oregon.
 She has helped establish rest areas, tent cities, and tiny house villages in over a dozen US cities.
 Previously, Lisa worked in the nursing field for over 25 years, and is a grandmother, author, artist, educator, and activist.

-PI (Phase 4).
+PI (Phase 5).
 Chris is an Assistant Professor in the Department of Geography and Environmental Systems at the University of Maryland, Baltimore County.
-They are a landscape ecologist, with a focus on environmental justice and using citizen science to investigate the movement of resources and contaminants through habitats. christinehawn.com
+They are a landscape ecologist, with a focus on using citizen science and informal STEM learning in support of environmental justice.
+Their research investigates the movement of resources and contaminants through habitats. christinehawn.com

 Co-Investigator.
 Anthony is a human geographer and urban studies scholar focused on smart city technologies and data infrastructures, environmental justice, urban policy mobilities, and energy transitions.
-Anthony is a Postdoctoral Fellow at re-Engineered in the School for the Future of Innovation in Society at Arizona State University.
-He has a BS in Mechanical Engineering and a MS in Environmental Engineering from the University of Illinois, Urbana-Champaign, and a PhD in Urban Studies from Portland State University. www.amlevenda.net
+Anthony is an Assistant Professor at the University of Oklahoma, in the Department of Geography and Environmental Sustainability.
+He has a BS in Mechanical Engineering and a MS in Environmental Engineering from the University of Illinois, Urbana-Champaign, and a PhD in Urban Studies from Portland State University.
+Anthony’s website.

 Co-Investigator.
 Dillon is an Assistant Professor of Geography and Environmental Systems at the University of Maryland, Baltimore County.
 He is an economic geographer, focused on regional economic development and new forms of capitalist production, including the labor markets of the tech sector.
 In addition to using various quantitative and qualitative methods, Dillon leads critical and participatory GIS research. dillonm.io